ecupaio/dcgffl/_power-rankings/open-division-season-30-power-rankings-pre-season.md

       have our beloved Ref Director and avid rule follower Andrew H, and on the other, we have every ref’s most “creative” critic in Daniel H. I can’t wait to see how this shakes out.
-Lorddd I do not want to be a referee for any of this team's games.
+Lorddd I do not want to be a referee for any of this team’s games.
 Imagine being yelled at AND being calmly corrected on the rules at the same time.
 I think I speak collectively for all refs that we should be paid double for these games to account for emotional damages.
 All jokes aside - this team is very well rounded,